 Tomato potato psyllid can spread through the movement of tomato, capsicum, eggplant, tamarillo and other solanaceous plant material.
 It can also occur on other hosts including the Convolvulaceae plant family - which includes sweet potato.
 It can also disperse through natural pathways such as flight and on the wind.

-The tomato potato psyllid is a significant production pest in other countries where it is present, which are USA, Central America, New Zealand and Norfolk Island which is an external Australian territory.
+The tomato potato psyllid is a significant production pest in other countries where it is present, which include the USA, Central America, New Zealand and Norfolk Island which is an external Australian territory.

 What to look for